The Covenant, the Sword, and the Arm of the Lord: Operations

-Within "Silhouette City", the CSA also ran a boot camp-style program which was known as the End Time Overcomer Survival Training School - a school which was attended by Order member Randall Rader.
+Within "Silhouette City", the CSA also ran a boot camp-style program which was known as the End Time Overcomer Survival Training School – a school which was attended by Order member Randall Rader.
 Here, the group trained an estimated 1,500 like-minded Christian Identity adherents in combat techniques and paramilitary exercises.
 The facility was festooned with targets which crudely caricatured Blacks, Jews, and police officers who wore the Star of David in-lieu of badges.
 After they completed their training, newly trained militants would leave and join militia groups which were similar to the CSA or they would found their own militia groups.

 The CSA and its paramilitary arm taught basic pistol and rifle use as well as personal home defense, rural and urban warfare, weapons proficiency, general military fieldcraft, Christian martial arts, and natural wilderness survival.

-In 1983, CSA members William Thomas, Richard Wayne Snell and Steven Scott attempted to dynamite a natural gas pipeline which crossed the Red River on its way from the Gulf of Mexico to Chicago.
+In 1983, CSA members William Thomas, Richard Wayne Snell and Steven Scott attempted to dynamite a natural gas pipeline that crossed the Red River on its way from the Gulf of Mexico to Chicago.
 This terrorist attack was attempted as part of the group's A.T.T.A.C.K. operations.
 According to Kerry Noble, the group predicted that this terrorist attack would result in riots due to the fact that it would be perpetrated during the winter.
 However, the trio was unsuccessful in its attempt to carry out the attack.

 The CSA had links to other radical organizations, including the Aryan Brotherhood, the Mountain Church, and The Order, all of which were white supremacist organizations that advocated the violent overthrow of the United States Government.
-Many of the members of these organizations were seen traveling in and out of the compound, and after a search of the compound was conducted, several stolen vehicles including one which belonged to The Order were recovered.
+Many of the members of these organizations were seen traveling in and out of the compound, and after a search of the compound was conducted, several stolen vehicles, including one which belonged to The Order, were recovered.

 According to a report which was published by the California Department of Justice, the Pagans Motorcycle Club provided the CSA with training in booby trap devices and survival techniques in return for weapons and ammunition.